codeforsanjose/economic-indicators-dashboard/README.md

 [Montgomery County's dashboard](https://reports.data.montgomerycountymd.gov/countystat/objective/economy)

+### Time goals
+* Share alpha version with Office of Economic Development staff in early April
+* Launch beta version to San Jose elected officials at April 25, 2016 Community and Economic Development Committee meeting
+*
 #### Minimum Viable Product (MVP) description
 * Static webpage showing key numbers for current quarter and change from previous year (no interactive charts)
 * Look-and-feel is consistent with SJeconomy.com website (doesn't have to be perfect match, but passable)